Leela0o5/Dead-Poets-Society/README.md

 #  Dead Poets Society

 A full-stack social platform for poetry enthusiasts.
 Users can write, share, and review poems.
-> ** Note:** This platform is actively under development.
-New features and improvements are being added regularly to enhance the user experience and expand functionality.

 **[Live Demo](https://dead-poets-society-one.vercel.app/)**